 By signature of this Contract, Person hereby certifies that their entity is in compliance with Section 889, Prohibition of Certain Telecommunications and Video Surveillance Services or Equipment of the Fiscal Year 2019 National Defense Authorization Act (Pub.
 L. 115- 232).
 Person specifically represents that it does not use covered telecommunications equipment or services, or use any equipment, system or service that uses covered telecommunications equipment or services.
 The statute prohibits Contracting by the Government with an entity that uses certain telecommunications equipment or services produced by the below entities, companies, affiliates, or subsidiaries:

-Huawei Technologies Company ZTE Corporation Hytera Communications Corporation Hangzhou Hikvision Digital Technology Company Dahua Technology Company
+· Huawei Technologies Company · ZTE Corporation · Hytera Communications Corporation · Hangzhou Hikvision Digital Technology Company · Dahua Technology Company

 The prohibition of use of these telecommunications equipment or services applies regardless of whether or not that usage is related to the terms and conditions of this Contract and the certification extends until closing of the transaction as specified herein.
-This section will no longer apply after the Conveyance to Purchaser.
+This section will no longer apply after the Conveyance to Real Property Purchaser.

 ARTICLE XV